Chapter 5: Academic Information

 Petition for Graduation

-It is a student’s responsibility to file a program completion request to graduate by the deadline listed in the Academic Calendar.
-The program completion is submitted in the Workday Student Portal.
+It is a student’s responsibility to file a Program Completion request to graduate by the deadline listed in the Academic Calendar.
+The program completion must be submitted through the Workday Student Portal.
 All graduating students must submit a final Program of Study form and enroll in at least one unit during their final quarter.

-In order to participate in the June graduate commencement ceremony, all requirements and units must be completed by the end of the preceding spring quarter.
+To participate in the June graduate commencement ceremony, students must complete all degree requirements and units by the end of the preceding spring quarter.

 Cooperative Education